crnk-project/crnk-example/README.md

     http://127.0.0.1:8080/api/meta/resource
     http://127.0.0.1:8080/api/vote?fields=name // demos fields set & performance issues
     http://127.0.0.1:8080/api/secrets // demos error

+## IDE

+Make sure to enable annotation processing support when using IntelliJ IDEA.
+Otherwise it will not be able to find the generated sources from the Crnk annotation processor (type-safe Query objects).

+## Pointers

 The `crnk-example-service` project showcases:

 - Integration of Crnk into Spring Boot
+- `io.crnk:crnk-format-plain-json` has been applied for slightly simplified version of JSON:API without `attributes`, `relationships`, `includes` section.
 - Exposing entities with crnk-jpa using `MovieRepository`, `PersonRepository`, etc. extending `JpaEntityRepositoryBase`.
   Behind the scenes the `QuerySpec` is translated to an efficient JPA Criteria query.
 - A simple in-memory repository with`ScreeningRepository` that keeps all resources in a map.